-Analysis and modeling rely on tools from applied mathematics such as differential and projective geometry, multi-scale models, frequency analysis [48] or differential analysis [85], linear and non-linear approximation techniques, stochastic and deterministic integrations, and linear algebra.
-We not only rely on classical tools, but also investigate and adapt recent techniques (e.g., improvements in approximation techniques), focusing on their ability to run on modern hardware: the development of our own tools (such as Eigen, see Section 6.3) is essential to control their performances and their abilities to be integrated into real-time solutions or into new instruments.
+Analysis and modeling rely on tools from applied mathematics such as differential and projective geometry, multi-scale models, frequency analysis [45] or differential analysis [77], linear and non-linear approximation techniques, stochastic and deterministic integrations, and linear algebra.
+We not only rely on classical tools, but also investigate and adapt recent techniques (e.g., improvements in approximation techniques), focusing on their ability to run on modern hardware: the development of our own tools (such as Eigen) is essential to control their performances and their abilities to be integrated into real-time solutions or into new instruments.